thomasloven/lovelace-auto-entities/README.md

 - `or:` Match any in a list of filters.

 ### Template filter
-The filter section `template` takes a jinja2 template which evaluates to a list of comma- or whitespace separated `entity_id`s which are included.
+The filter section `template` takes a jinja2 template which evaluates to a list of entities or entity objects.

-> Note: Due to how the templating engine of Home Assistant works, this may or may not be as useful as it sounds.
-See note at templating example below.

 ## How it works
 `auto-entities` creates a list of entities by: